smartsheet-platform/smartsheet-sdk-tests/README.md

 To release a package, commit your newly generated package and merge it into `master`.
 Once your commit has been merged, all Travis builds will use it for mock API tests.
 Note that adding a new package will not trigger a Travis build of the SDKs so it is a good idea to rerun the most recent Travis build for each SDK to verify that the tests pass.

 ## Using with Travis CI
 Travis can use this package to run the Smartsheet WireMock mock API server.
 This package contains two scripts to use with Travis: an install script and a start script.
-The install script is no longer needed, but is provided to support SDKs that rely on it.
+The install script copies the package into the current directory.
 The start script starts WireMock in the background and waits for WireMock to warm-up.

 ### Configuring SDKs to Run the Mock API
 Add the following to your SDK's `.travis.yml` configuration file to run the WireMock server: